Woulda, coulda, shoulda.

 If you’re spending $10 a day on anything – your favorite coffee or lunch – those small purchases cost you $300 per month.

-Talk about death by a thousand financial cuts.
+Talk about damage by a thousand financial cuts.

 This is where the power of a good budget comes in.
 A budget not only keeps you on track with your financial goals, but it gives you permission to spend.